Alexandra Escobar: Olympic Games

 Alexandra Escobar's dream is to win an Olympic medal, and she has competed in five games so far.
 She first competed in the Olympics in 2004 in Athens, Greece.
 She then returned in the 2008 games in Beijing, China.
 Finally, she competed in London, England during the 2012 games.
 Prior to the 2012 games, Escobar said:

-Escobar has yet to accomplish this goal as her best finish so far was fourth place in the 2008 games.
-In the opening ceremony of those games, Escobar was the flag bearer for her home country Ecuador.
+Escobar has yet to accomplish this goal as her best finish so far was fourth place in the 2008 and 2016 games.
+In the opening ceremony of the 2008 games, Escobar was the flag bearer for her home country Ecuador.
 Escobar considers this a great honor that was bestowed upon her.
 Her other finishes in the Olympics were 7th place in 2004 and 9th in 2012.
 After the disappointing finish in London, there was some speculation that Escobar would retire as she has spoken about an interest in coaching and studying sports science.
 However this soon proved false as she has returned to competitions in 2013.